arXiv-research/DevLab-III-1/docs/Reference/DeFi/DAO/develop/README.md

 ## What is it?

 Note: this is currently not maintained - do not use it as is.
+The repo is for reference purposes. -j.mitchell

 A Standard Decentralized Autonomous Organization (DAO) framework written in Solidity to run on the Ethereum blockchain.